Is Reincarnation in the Bible?

+What?
 The only conceivable answer?

-The assumption that the "only conceivable answer" is that the blind man sinned before he was born, completely ignores what Jesus says in the very passage quoted: (Here is the same verse in a better translation.)
+The assumption that the "only conceivable answer" is that the blind man sinned before he was born, completely ignores what Jesus says within the very passage quoted: (Here is the same verse in a better translation.)